dyndle/dyndle-web/docusaurus/docs/203-CM installation.md

 ```

 **Explanation of the arguments:**

-&dash;&dash;name : this can be any name, it is just for you to recognize it later
+&dash;&dash;name: this can be any name, it is just for you to recognize it later

-&dash;&dash;url : the address of the Tridion Content Manager (just like you would type it in the browser)
+&dash;&dash;url: the address of the Tridion Content Manager (just like you would type it in the browser)

-&dash;&dash;username : the name of a user with Administrator rights within Tridion
+&dash;&dash;username: the name of a user with Administrator rights within Tridion

 &dash;&dash;domain: the user domain (if any, for a local user you can leave this out)

-&dash;&dash;password : the password
+&dash;&dash;password: the password

 ## Installing the Dyndle Content Manager items